SAITPublic/PIMLibrary/tools/profiler/visualizer/README.md

 Visualizer

-This component of profiler is responsible for generating graphical representation for profile info for FIM.
-The modules provided by visualizer will be used directly by profiler modules to showcase specific information important for FIM performance debugging.
+This component of profiler is responsible for generating graphical representation for profile info for PIM.
+The modules provided by visualizer will be used directly by profiler modules to showcase specific information important for PIM performance debugging.